Exercising strengthens your immune system

 The innate immune system consists of the skin, mucous membranes, chemical barriers in the form of enzymes in the saliva and our white blood cells which play a very important role in the body’s immune system.

 The acquired immune system includes two more types of white blood cells – T cells and B cells.
-Exercise can have a beneficial effect by increased levels of T and B cells.
+Exercise can have a beneficial effect by increasing levels of T and B cells.
 Thus, immunity is enhanced.

 Exercise strengthens both the innate and the acquired immune system.